 Most people haven’t heard of Georgian food and they don’t sound familiar.
 We were in the same situation before travelling to the country.
 We didn’t know what to expect food-wise when we booked our trip to Georgia, but after having our first meal in Tbilisi we decided to try as many Georgian dishes as we could.

 I have written another post about how to travel to Georgia and what to do in Tbilisi and I also explained in that post how Georgians are proud of their culture and their food.
 So, get ready to be blown away by the diversity of Georgian dishes.

 How to order Georgian food

-When you go to a restaurant in Georgia, you might get an English menu, or if you are lucky you might get a menu with pictures of the food, but this is not a case in a lot of restaurants outside Tbilisi.
+When you go to a restaurant in Georgia, you might get an English menu, or if you are lucky you might get a menu with pictures of the food, but this is not the case in a lot of restaurants outside Tbilisi.
 The Georgian alphabet is not very easy to read for a foreigner, I tried my best to add the names of the dishes both in English and Georgian in this post to help you choose your food and ask for the right one.

 Georgian Salad with Walnuts Dressing (სალათი ნიგვზით)

-The Georgian salad with walnuts dressing is a very refreshing salad and is highly recommended on a warm day in the summer.
+The Georgian salad with walnut dressing is a very refreshing salad and is highly recommended on a warm day in the summer.
 The ingredients include cucumbers, tomatoes, onions and with a walnuts’ creamy sauce dressing.
 I tried this salad on the very first day of our trip and I fell in love with it.
 I know it is a very simple salad, but it became my favourite one and I always ordered it as a side for each meal we had in the country.

 Mtsvadi is a Georgian kebab skewer cooked over an open flame.
 Mtsvadi can be beef, lamb or pork meat.
 Some places add salt but others marinate the meat in pomegranate juice for some time before cooking, which makes it really tender, juicy and delicious.